cancui/EMG-Signal-Processing-Library/README.md

 # EMG/ECG Signal Processing Library

-- This is a specialized real-time signal processing library for EMG and ECG signals.
+- This is a specialized real-time signal processing library for EMG and ECG signals
+- This library provides the tools to extract muscle effort information from EMG signals and heart rate from ECG signals in real time
-- Most of the algorithms used run in constant time, O(c)
+- Most of the algorithms implemented run in constant time with respect to sampling rate
 - Currently supports the following languages: C, Python

 C DOCUMENTATION